I’m willing to bet you don’t have much experience buying a wheelchair, right? Don’t feel bad. Most people don’t.

 Here are a few of these features:

-- Flip Back Armrests – with the flip of a latch, this arms on this chair will flip backwards towards the back rest.
+- Flip Back Armrests – with the flip of a latch, the arms on this chair will flip backward towards the backrest.
 This moves them out of the way completely so that you can get up to a desk or transfer off the chair sideways if necessary.

 - Elevating Leg Rests – the legs on this chair lift and lock in place so that you can raise your legs up to reduce swelling pressure and pain.
 This adds to the support and comfort of a chair because it gives you a change in leg position.

 - Durable Carbon Steel Frame – the frame is solid and durable with strong welds that will provide years of use yet it is lightweight too.

 - Quick Release Rear Wheels – the wheels pop off and on quickly and easily.
 How does this help?
 The ability to remove the wheels makes the chair easier to load into your vehicle.

 What Else Do You Need to Know About The Medline K4 Wheelchair?

 - Size Options: Lots of size options with heavier weight capacity to fit more people

 - Armrests: Desk length and flip back out of the way.
 Pads are ok but not great